 Bird City practices transparency, accessibility, and anti-oppression.
-We openly share our techniques and knowledge.
-We communicate with authenticity.
+We openly share our techniques and we communicate with authenticity.
 Our classes are flex-priced.
-They include free and PWYC tuition options that fight classism and lower the barriers to entry.
-We actively combat systemic oppression through deep listening, bias recognition, compassionate dialogue, advocating for social justice, elevating community voices, and including a diverse range learning resources in our classes.
+They include free and PWYC tuition options that fight classism and lower barriers to entry.
+We actively combat systemic oppression through deep listening, bias recognition, compassionate dialogue, advocating for justice, elevating community voices, and including a diverse range learning resources in our classes.
 We continually work to dismantle internal and external oppression, to further our own knowledge base, and grow our cultural awareness.
 A high tide is made of many droplets.
 We believe creating opportunity isn't an individual endeavor, it's a collaborative effort.

 Play it Forward

 Bird City Improv is radical by design.
 The Play It Forward initiative is our commitment to access and inclusion.
 What is Play It Forward?
 Play It Forward is a business model intended to redistribute power through five embodied values:

 Play It Forward is made possible thanks to our corporate clients, individual donors, and beautiful community.
 Want to get involved?
 Curious to learn more?
 Check out the Play It Forward iniative and get the deets by clicking here.

 We hope our anti-oppressive practices and policies establish welcoming, creative, and empowered spaces.
 We hope to provide social outlets for anyone who is in need during the COVID-19 pandemic and beyond, offering students a diverse range of experienced facilitators with unique skillsets.